 4x4 Island Adventure

 Approximately 1½ hours is spent on dirt roads, which can be dusty or muddy.
 If roads are impassable due to weather conditions, the tour operator reserves the right to alter the itinerary.
-Not suitable for pregnant women or guests with neck or back problems.
+Pregnant women or guests with neck or back problems are not allowed to participate.
 Shade is limited; please dress accordingly.
 Bring a hat and wear sunscreen.
 Wear comfortable clothing and shoes.
 Minimum age is 12 years.
 The vehicle is equipped with a sunroof, the sides are open and there is no air-conditioning.
 Wildlife sightings are likely but are not guaranteed.